Rajhrad Abbey – A Literary Reliquary

 The facade of St. Peter and St. Paul church, a prominent feature of Rajhrad Abbey.

-Located a short distance from the South Moravian capital, Brno, is the small town of Rajhrad.
-Here, you will find a Benedictine abbey which dates to the mid 11th century and holds the distinction of being the oldest monastery in Moravia.
+Located a short distance from the South Moravian capital of Brno is the small town of Rajhrad.
+Here, you will find a Benedictine abbey dating to the mid-11th century, which holds the distinction of being the oldest monastery in Moravia.

-While it is unclear whether the abbey began life as a monastery or some other category of church building; it acted in the capacity of a monastery until 1813, when it was promoted to an abbey.
+While it is unclear whether the abbey began life as a monastery or some other category of church building, it functioned in the capacity of a monastery until 1813, when it was elevated to abbey status.

-As one would expect with a structure of this age, history has been both cruel and kind to it in turns.
-It survived, though extensively damaged, a series of attacks and invasions through the 1200s.
-By contrast, the bulk of the 1700s and 1800s saw extensive redesign and renovation of the structure; some of this redesign occured under the supervision of famed Czech architect, Jan Blažej Santini-Aichel.
+As one would expect with a structure of this age, history has been both cruel and kind to it in turn.
+It survived—though extensively damaged—a series of attacks and invasions throughout the 1200s.
+By contrast, much of the 1700s and 1800s saw extensive redesign and renovation of the structure; some of this work occurred under the supervision of the famed Czech architect Jan Blažej Santini-Aichel.

 IMG_8136